-Taken as a whole, the District’s financial position is solid even after experiencing a severe decline in the Equalized Assessed Valuation (EAV) over six years.
-This year the District saw a small increase of 1.3% in EAV and according to the Township Assessors, the EAV should continue to increase over the next several years.
+Taken as a whole, the District’s financial position is solid even after experiencing a severe decline in the Equalized Assessed Valuation (EAV) over a six-year period.
+This year the District saw an increase of 8.02% in EAV and according to the Township Assessors, the EAV is projected to increase for the fifth consecutive year.
 The District maintains solid financial reserves and prudent financial management and planning.

 In 2015, Moody’s affirmed the District’s rating of Aa3 for the refinanced $8,500,000 2015A Series G.O.
 Refunding Park Bonds.
-In 2013, Standard & Poor’s assigned a “AA” rating with a “Stable Outlook” for the refinanced 2013A Series G.O.
+In 2015, Standard & Poor’s assigned an “AA” rating with a “Stable Outlook” for the refinanced 2015A Series G.O.
 Refunding Park Bonds.
-S & P also reaffirmed “AA” rating for the District’s G.O.
+S & P also affirmed an “AA” rating for the District’s G.O.
 Limited Park Bonds and G.O.
 Refunding Alternative Revenue Source Bonds (ARS).

 Contributing factors to our favorable financial position are:

-- The commitment of the Board of Commissioners and staff to evaluate, plan and implement programs, services and projects that meet the District’s Mission and Vision Statements is a prime reason for its financial position.
+- The commitment of the District Board and staff to evaluate, plan and implement programs, services and projects that support the District’s Mission and Vision Statements is a prime reason for its financial position.

-- The FY2016-17 Budget includes drawdowns of fund balances in the Corporate, Recreation, Special Recreation, Museum, Insurance, FICA, Debt Service and Capital Funds.
+- The FY2020-21 Budget includes draw-downs of fund balances in the Recreation, IMRF, Debt Service, and Capital Funds.
 These drawdowns are either planned or due to carryover projects.